-1 or the beginning, when God began to create the heavens and the earth, the earth had no form and was void; darkness was over the deep and the Spirit of God hovered over the wa-
+$1^{\bullet 1}$ In the beginning, when God began to create the heavens and the earth, the earth had no form and was void; darkness was over the deep and the spirit of God hovered over the waters.

-God said, "Let there be light"; and 1s 45:7 there was light.
-God saw that the light was good and he separated the light 4:6 from the darkness.
+God said, "Let there be light"; and 18 45.7; there was light.
+4 God saw that the 60:192cor4.6 light was good and he separated the light from the darkness.
 God called the light 'Day' and the darkness 'Night'.
 There was evening and there was morning: the first day.